antleaf/doapr/webroot/content/repositories/scienceopen.md

   to the content than ever before. '
 academic_applicant_only: 'Yes'
 accepted_content_formats: PDF
-accepted_content_language: Any language (but English language abstract and title should be provided )
+accepted_content_languages: Any language (but English language abstract and title should be provided )
 accepted_content_level: Research only
 accepted_content_types: Journal articles, Preprints
 accepted_supplementary_content: You may deposit data with your preprint